 And I mean really, really booming.

-Right now, this company has a sales backlog of $75 BILLION.
+Right now, this company has a sales backlog of nearly $75 BILLION.

-That’s more than seven times the company’s current value.
+That’s more than five times the company’s current value.

-And as this $75 billion backlog of sales start to roll in...
+And as this $75 billion backlog of sales starts to roll in...
 I believe this $2 stock is going to be the single greatest value play on the market.

 The fact is...
-I would still be recommending it if it was $20 or even $50.
+I would still be recommending it if it were $20 or even $50.

-At $2...
-It might just be the single best value buy in the history of the markets.
+At $2... it might just be the single best value buy in the history of the markets.

 That’s how strongly I feel about this.